Juhani

 business units and supporting units and at the operational level,

-the quality management system was realized through the system of
+the quality management system was realized through the systems of

 interlinked business processes.